 The department is located in Litton-Reaves Hall, that is also home to the CALS Office of Academic Affairs, the two-year Ag Tech Program, as well as several other departments in CALS.
 In addition to offices, the department facilities also include a contemporary teaching and learning research laboratory and classroom facilities designed to support the department’s research, teaching, and Extension programs.
 The department is able to provide off-site research, teaching and learning, as well as leadership experiences for graduate students through formal and non-formal partnerships with local school systems and other educational organizations throughout Virginia.

 Interested in pursuing graduate studies?
-Contact Dr. James Anderson, Graduate Coordinator.
+Contact Sharon Williams, Academic Coordinator.